-The Helm: What are some of your future goals for Package Free and the sustainability market in general?
+What are some of your future goals for Package Free and the sustainability market in general?

 Lauren Singer: I started Package Free to help make sustainable products more accessible to people who already care about sustainability.
 But the bulk of sustainable impact doesn’t just come from the sustainable consumer, it’s from all consumers.
 Ten years ago when I was studying sustainability, I could count on my fingers and toes the amount of people who were working towards it in our close community.
 [Now] the dialogue and information around sustainability has become so much more accessible and change doesn’t happen overnight.
 From my vantage point, it’s becoming even more accessible than ever before, but that’s still not good enough.
 There’s been a lot of conversation around sustainability like, “Why is it only accessible to a certain type of person with a certain type of income?”
 My belief system is that sustainability shouldn’t just be for an upper middle class type of person; sustainable products are a basic human right and should be accessible to everyone.
 As I’ve grown Package Free, I’ve grown my perspective of how we can make sustainable products accessible for more people.
 My goal as a company is to make sustainable products as price-point-accessible to as many people as possible and of course that doesn’t happen overnight.
 But I want to remove the barrier of price point from the narrative around entry into sustainable consumption.

-The Helm: Looking beyond COVID-19, do you think you’ll rely more on the digital side of your business?
+Looking beyond COVID-19, do you think you’ll rely more on the digital side of your business?
 Do you have plans to reopen the retail locations?

 Lauren Singer: The core of our business is e-commerce.
 We’re really lucky that we’ve leveraged digital in a big way to engage our community because just having retail stores, the amount of people that we’re able to reach is so much smaller.
 But especially now, people want more information on how they can change their lifestyles to be more sustainable given the circumstances and they’re more open than ever to make those changes.
 People are becoming more self-sufficient, getting into things like sprouting or growing their own food and cooking more, so hopefully, this shift will create more awareness about the importance of sustainability.